rob-small/my-workbench-example-agentic-rag/README.md

 - **Easy Mode**: Use the application
 - **Intermediate Mode**: Modify the application
 - **Advanced Mode**: Self-host gpus for inference
+- Use host.docker.internal for the IP address, no http prefix

 ### Prerequisites - AI Workbench and an Internet Connection